Origins, Trajectories, Contestations

 5. The State and/of the Media in Modi’s India - Siddharth Varadarajan

-6. Writing Counter-Insurgency, Conflict and Democracy in India - Nandini Sundar and Dolly Kikon
+6. Writing Counter-insurgency, Conflict and Democracy - Nandini Sundar and Dolly Kikon

-7. Democratic Trajectories I: Congressism, Anti-Congressism and the 'People-as-a-Whole' - Subir Sinha
+7. Democratic Trajectories I: Congressism, Anti-Congressism, and Composing the ‘People-as-a-Whole’ - Subir Sinha

 8. Democratic Trajectories II: Merit and Caste in Contemporary India - Ajantha Subramanian